 If your only path to membership is a $129 commitment on day one, you're missing a lot of potential signups.

-- Referral credit – Both members get $20 off if a friend joins.
+Both members get $20 off when a friend joins.
+Growth that pays for itself.

 These work because they reduce fear, let people try before they commit, and generate momentum.
 Just be sure to have a clear upsell path after the trial.